They may be made from diamonds, the hardest substance known to man, but the needle on your record player is far from impervious to damage.

 What does a bad turntable needle sound like?

-If a needle has fallen into severe disrepair, you may even notice it has started skipping and jumping frequently, lending to a very disjointed and unsatisfying listening session.
+If a needle has fallen into severe disrepair, you may even notice it has started skipping and jumping frequently, leading to a very disjointed and unsatisfying listening session.